Airey Neave: Second World War

-Neave transferred his territorial commission to the Royal Engineers on 2 May 1938 and following the outbreak of war he was mobilised.
+Neave transferred his territorial commission to the Royal Engineers on 2 May 1938 and, following the outbreak of war, he was mobilised.
 Sent to France in February 1940 with 1st Searchlight Regiment, Royal Artillery, he was wounded and captured by the Germans at Calais on 23 May 1940.
-He was imprisoned at Oflag IX-A/H near Spangenberg and in February 1941 moved to Stalag XX-A near Thorn in German-occupied western Poland.
+He was imprisoned at Oflag IX-A/H near Spangenberg and, in February 1941, was moved to Stalag XX-A near Thorn in German-occupied western Poland.
 Meanwhile, Neave's commission was transferred to the Royal Artillery on 1 August 1940.

-In April 1941 he escaped from Thorn with Norman Forbes.
-They were captured near Ilow while trying to enter Soviet-controlled Poland and were briefly in the hands of the Gestapo.
+In April 1941, he escaped from Thorn along with Norman Forbes.
+They were captured near Ilow while trying to enter Soviet-controlled Poland and were briefly held by the Gestapo.
 In May, they were both sent to Oflag IV-C (often referred to as Colditz Castle because of its location).

-While in Colditz, the French military prisoners asked the German to have the Jewish military prisoners separated from the gentile French military prisoners, which resulted in about 80 French Jewish military prisoners being confined in a crowded attic of the castle.
-Neave and many British officers were appalled at the French prisoners for this request.
-In demonstration of their solidarity with the French Jews, the British invited the French Jews to dinner in the British mess, where Neave made a speech denouncing the prejudice.
+While in Colditz, the French military prisoners asked the Germans to have the Jewish military prisoners separated from the gentile French military prisoners, which resulted in about 80 French Jewish military prisoners being confined in a crowded attic of the castle.
+Neave and many British officers were appalled at the French prisoners' request.
+In a demonstration of their solidarity with the French Jews, the British invited the French Jews to dinner in the British mess, where Neave made a speech denouncing the prejudice.

-Neave made his first attempt to escape from Colditz on 28 August 1941 disguised as a German NCO.
-He did not get out of the castle as his hastily contrived German uniform (made from a Polish army tunic and cap painted with scenery paint) was rendered bright green under the prison searchlights.
-Together with Dutch officer Anthony Luteyn he made a second attempt on 5 January 1942, again in disguise.
+Neave made his first attempt to escape from Colditz on 28 August 1941, disguised as a German NCO.
+He did not get out of the castle as his hastily contrived German uniform (made from a Polish army tunic and with a cap painted with scenery paint, accompanied with cardboard belt painted silver) was rendered bright green under the prison searchlights.
+The disguise was so poor that guards came to see it; prison official Paul Priem joked that "Corporal Neave is to be sent to the Russian front".

-Better uniforms and escape route (they made a quick exit from a theatrical production using the trap door beneath the stage) got them out of the prison and by train and on foot they travelled to Leipzig and Ulm and finally reached the border to Switzerland near Singen.
-Via France, Spain and Gibraltar, Neave returned to England in April 1942.
+Together with Dutch officer Anthony Luteyn, he made a second attempt on 5 January 1942, again in disguise.
+Better uniforms and escape route (they made a quick exit from a theatrical production using the trapdoor beneath the stage) got them out of the prison; by train and on foot, they travelled to Leipzig and Ulm and finally reached the border to Switzerland near Singen.
+Via France, Spain, and Gibraltar, Neave returned to England in April 1942.
 Neave was the first British officer to escape from Colditz Castle.

 On 12 May 1942, shortly after his return to England, he was decorated with the Military Cross.
 He was subsequently promoted to war substantive captain and to the permanent rank of captain on 11 April 1945.

-A temporary major at the war's end, he was appointed an MBE (Military Division) on 30 August 1945, and awarded the DSO on 18 October.
-As a result, the earlier MBE appointment was cancelled on 25 October 1945.
+A temporary major at war's end, he was appointed an MBE (Military Division) on 30 August 1945, and awarded the DSO on 18 October.
+Consequently, the earlier MBE appointment was cancelled on 25 October 1945.